Haivex/sticky-notes/README.md

 Movable and resizable sticky notes without library (for collision, resize, and movable objects)

 ## Purpose of the project
-Purpose of the project was to learn how to resize and move objects without using any library.
+Purpose of the project was to learn how to resize and move objects without using any library, and using Drag and Drop API for file upload.
+I also tryied to apply some Domain Driven Design concepts: Value Objects, Events.

 ## Features
 - move sticky notes